 - Temporarily lifts skin

 There’s a host of reasons why taking time to massage your face is worth it for your mental health, not only your skin.
-One study suggests that facial massage has strong effects on stress alleviation, or psychological relaxation.
-Other benefits, like collagen production, I needed some help from an expert understanding.
+Studies have suggested that facial massage has strong effects on stress alleviation, or psychological relaxation.
+For other potential benefits, like collagen production, I needed some help from an expert understanding.

 “Collagen helps to reduce wrinkles and elastin helps to firm and tone the face," explains Auth.
 "This increased circulation also increases the body’s natural detoxification process for a clearer complexion.”
 All great news, and as far as my skin post-massage, I did find that my makeup went on smoother, especially under my eyes.